Document Drying & Recovery

 4) Partner with a specialist ahead of time

-Document recovery requires specialized processes, expertise, and equipment, including freeze-drying chambers.
+Document recovery requires specialized processes, skills, and equipment, including freeze-drying chambers.
 Some providers bill themselves as document recovery professionals but rely on ineffective equipment and processes, which can lead to subpar results and mould.
 By vetting your document recovery provider options ahead of time, you can ensure that they will be able to meet your standards.
 You can also get on the same page about response needs prior to an emergency call to reduce confusion or slowdowns when a disaster does happen.

 5) When in doubt, freeze it